All Episodes

 Maybe he can.

-It's just that if Sean Spicer's gonna be up there having his press briefings if he does that, I wonder how how he's gonna deal with it, because they're just gonna be so awful to Trump and everything he says.
+It's just that if Sean Spicer is going to be up there having his press briefings if he does that, I wonder how he's going to deal with it because they're just going to be so awful to Trump and everything he says.

-You can have great White House press secretary and a communications director, and if you have a media that's gonna literally lie about what your spokesman says, and like like the Washington Post did folks, this is this is it's incredible.
+And if you have a media that's going to literally lie about what your spokesman says, and like the Washington Post did, folks, this is, it's incredible.

-What Jason Miller said about Trump appointments is what anybody responds, we saw somebody comfortable, we want somebody confident, we want somebody who's not a wall flower.
+What Jason Miller said about Trump appointments is what anybody responds, we want somebody comfortable, we want somebody confident, we want somebody who's not a wallflower, we want somebody who believes in what we believe in.

-We want and he the thing he said, we want somebody to be able to present and represent what we believe will and the Washington Post turned that into an entire story about how Trump only wants good-looking people as in model type appearance for women or whatever.
+And the Washington Post turned that into an entire story about how Trump only wants good-looking people, as in model type appearance for women or whatever.

 A whole long story about it.

-So here's Jason Miller, who couldn't have been more forthright and honest and upstanding of what he said.
+So here's Jason Miller, who couldn't have been more forthright and honest and upstanding what he said, totally distorted and misrepresented.

 So your question is valid.

-If if the same thing had been said at a White House press briefing, and then the Washington Post reporter takes it makes a story like this, what's Trump going to do?
+If the same thing had been said at a White House press briefing and then the Washington Post reporter makes a story like this, what's Trump going to do?

-I think Prebus gave a good indication of the way they're thinking.
+I think that Priebus, and you referenced this, I think Priebus gave a good indication of the way they're thinking.

 Would you agree with me when I say that?